Music

 Develop an understanding of musical composition, organising and manipulating ideas within musical structures and reproducing sounds from aural memory.

-Play and perform in solo and ensemble contexts, using their voices and playing musical instruments with increasing accuracy, fluency, control and expression
+Play and perform in solo and ensemble contexts, using their voices and playing musical instruments with increasing accuracy, fluency, control and expression.

-Improvise and compose music for a range of purposes using the inter-related dimensions of music
+Improvise and compose music for a range of purposes using the inter-related dimensions of music.

-Listen with attention to detail and recall sounds with increasing aural memory
+Listen with attention to detail and recall sounds with increasing aural memory.

-Use and understand staff and other musical notations ? appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians
+Appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians.

 Develop an understanding of the history of music.